Agoulao/Personal-Digital-Assistant-Project/README.md

 ## Current Limitations

-* **Portuguese Language Support:** While the framework allows for language switching, full Portuguese language implementation for all features is not yet complete.
+* **Portuguese Language Support:** While the framework allows for language switching, full Portuguese language implementation for all features is not yet complete and should be used.